PhD Social Anthropology with Visual Media / Programme details

 The School of Social Sciences is now based in a brand new purpose-built building which allows 24/7 access.
 There is shared workspace available for research students, including networked computers and printing facilities.

-There are also many work areas elsewhere in the building and in the University including The University of Manchester Library, which has an excellent collection of social anthropology books and journals, many of which can also be accessed online.
+It also has an excellent collection of social anthropology books and journals, many of which can be accessed online.